bluebirz/bluebirz.github.io/_drafts/2025-feedback.md

 ---

+## Criticism ≠ Feedback

+- **Criticism** intends to **judge** a person, tell how bad they are and usually related to **the past of a person** that one can't do anything about it
+- **Feedback** provides a **corrective, balanced information**, helping a person to change their behavior in the future, as well as **encouraging** them and related to both **the past and the future**.
+A person can change their behavior in the future with the feedback received.

+---

 ## Goals of constructive feedback

-- Deliver how a behavior is perceived
+- Deliver how a behavior is perceived.
-- Encourage to consciously compare intentions and effects
+- Encourage to consciously compare between intentions and effects.
-- Suggest an acceptable alternative behavior
+- Suggest an acceptable alternative behavior.
-- Motivate to change behavior
+- Motivate to change behavior.
-- Increase self-esteem and confidence
+- Increase self-esteem and confidence.

 ---

-## Criticism ≠ Feedback
+## Basic rules of constructive feedback

+- How to **provide** feedback
+  - Ask the person first if they want to receive feedback.
+  - Use I-message (e.g. "I feel that…")
+  - Praise more than criticize.
+  - Clear and sincere.
+- How to **receive** feedback
+  - Don't reply immediately.
+  - Thank for the feedback.
-- Intention:
+  - KSS (Keep-Stop-StaRt) framework:
-  - Criticism is distinguished by the intention to judge a person, tell how bad they are
-  - Feedback provides a corrective, balanced information, helping a person to change their behavior, as well as encouraging them
-- Time aspects:
-  - Criticism usually related only to the past:a person cannot do anything about it
-  - Feedback is related to both the past and the future: with the feedback received a person can change their behavior in the future
+    - What to keep doing
+    - What to stop doing
+    - What to start doing

 ---

-## Basic rules of giving and receiving feedback

-- How to provide feedback
-  - First ask the person
-  - Use I-message (I feel that…)
-  - Praise more than criticize (2+ pos 1 neg)
-  - Clear and sincere
-- How to receive feedback
-  - Don't reply immediately
-  - Thank for the feedback
-  - KSS (keep-stop-start)

----

-## Model of providing feedback
+## Model of providing constructive feedback

 1. Sandwich rule (+/-/+)
-    - Start with what was good
+    - Start with what was good.
-    - Proceed to the specific behavior that is to be chanted
+    - Proceed with the specific behavior to be changed.
-    - Finalize with another positive aspect
+    - End with another positive aspect.

 2. Russian sandwich rule (+++/-)
-    - Start with what was good, as much positive as you can
+    - Start with what was good, as much positive and many as you can.
-    - Finalize with what about to be changed
+    - End with the specific behavior to be changed.

 ---

-## Knowledge implementation and exercise for training

-- Think again of a feedback in general
-- Feedback models
-- KSS
-- Track behavior changes
+And after providing constructive feedback, **following up is important** to see if the person has changed their behavior or not.